ukemi-project/mvmnt-card.com/content/docs/finland/rights.en.md

 Always train with respect for others and your surroundings.
 Do not run away or act suspiciously if police or others approach you.
 If you are asked to move on, then you should explain what Parkour is, be respectful and move on.
 It is better to be on good terms with landowners and/or the police if you, or other practitioners, want to return another day.

-{{< alert icon="💡" text="This information is intended to promote responsible Parkour, but should not be construed as formal legal advice." >}}

 ### "This is a private property"

 In Finland, there is the “everyman’s right” under the Nature Conservation Act that gives you the right to move everywhere you feel like.
 However, everyman’s right does not include closed areas (e.g. factories and institutions) and areas covered by domestic peace (e.g. backyards, courtyards, stairwells, terraces and balconies).
 Otherwise, the practitioner can practice anywhere **as long as the activities do not disturb the domestic peace or otherwise cause disturbance or injury to others**.